emdonahue/ABBench/README.md

 ```smalltalk
 ABBench bench: [ MyObject new myMethod ].
 ```
-ABBench will run #myMethod repeatedly, alternating between the A and B branches until it gathers enough statistical evidence to make a determination as to which branch, if either, is faster.
+ABBench will run `#myMethod` repeatedly, alternating between the A and B branches until it gathers enough statistical evidence to make a determination as to which branch, if either, is faster.

 When code is run outside of the `ABBench>>bench:` block, `ABBench>>a:b:` switches will default to the B path.
 It is therefore advisable to develop the optimized branch on the B path so that unit tests will run normally as you develop, even with `ABBench>>a:b:` switches scattered throughout the code.
 If you need to change the default execution path to A to debug your unoptimized code, use `ABBench a`

 You can manually restore execution to the B path with `ABBench b`, or it will automatically reset after the next call to `ABBench>>bench:`.

-The ABBenchReport object returned by `ABBench>>bench:` can also be used within other code via the #bIsFaster, #bIsSlower, and #bIsEqual test methods.
+The ABBenchReport object returned by `ABBench>>bench:` can also be used within other code via the `#bIsFaster`, `#bIsSlower`, and `#bIsEqual` test methods.

 ## Roadmap
 - Enable easy API access to statistical sensitivity parameters
 - Create aggregate reports to facilitate performance regression suites
-- Integrate inspector vizualization of runtimes
+- Integrate inspector vizualization of run times

 Contributions welcome!